MrQR-me/docs/Form_Submitting.md

 ## Submit a Form
 {: .text-purple-000 }

 Select <button class="button button1">SUBMIT</button> once you have entered all the data inputs.
 If the Form will not submit, double-check that you have completed all of the data inputs.

-Any fields that are required will have **This field is required**{: .text-red-000 } next to the input.
+Any fields that are required will have '**This field is required**{: .text-red-000 }' next to the input.

-**YOU WILL NOT BE ABLE TO SUBMIT THE FORM UNITLL ALL THE REQUIRED INPUTS ARE COMPLETE.**
+**YOU WILL NOT BE ABLE TO SUBMIT THE FORM UNTIL ALL THE REQUIRED INPUTS ARE COMPLETE.**

 [Back to Top](https://docs.mrqr.me/Form_Submitting/)
 {: .text-right }